mstrucka/mstrucka/README.md

-- 👋 Hi, I’m @mstrucka
+- 👋 Hi, I’m @mstrucka, based in Copenhagen, Denmark.
-- 🌱 I’m currently both a student and a part time developer, learning mostly backend technologies, mostly Java and .NET, with a few ongoing Typescript projects as well.
+- I’m currently both a student (bachelor's in Computer Science) and a part time developer, learning mostly backend technologies, mostly Java and .NET, with a few ongoing Typescript projects as well.
 - However, I try to consistently educate myself in the frontend technologies as well, currently dabbling with React